aigerimdev/hamming/README.md

-🛣 Possible Ways to Do It:
-✅ Option 1: Use a for loop with index
+Option 1: Use a for loop with index
 Loop through from 0 to length of the string
 Compare letter at position i in both strands

-✅ Option 2: Use a for-each loop with zip
+Option 2: Use a for-each loop with zip
 Pair letters from both strings together
 Compare each pair
-✅ Option 3: Use recursion (advanced)

-Compare first letters
-Then call the function again for the rest
-Stop when the strings are empty